Girls for Gender Equity: Sisters in Strength

-Sisters in Strength (SIS) is a youth organizing program for social justice education for 15 young women of color who are entering either the 10th or 11th grade and takes place over two years.
+Sisters in Strength (SIS) is a youth organizing program in social justice education for 15 young women of color who are entering either the 10th or 11th grade and takes place over two years.
 Participants are typically women between the ages of 15 and 18 years, who are survivors of gender-based violence.
-GGE’s vision, mission, and goals, as well as the individual needs and interests of each youth organizer, shape SIS's programming.
+GGE’s vision, mission, and goals, as well as the individual needs and interests of each youth organizer, shape the program's structure.
 SIS confronts what it describes as "several levels of individual and institutional discrimination that threaten the safety of girls and women" through community organizing.

 In a civic engagement exercise, SIS youth organizers discussed the founding documents that shaped the United States and its values.
 In a community with other Black girls at the Black Girl Movement Conference, they imagined a new world that values Black girls, a world where girls and all women of color would come together to create a world that they would want to live in.
 They created the Black Girl Bill of Rights as their founding document.
-On April 28, 2016, Joanne N. Smith, Founder and Executive Director of Girls for Gender Equity, presented the Black Girl Bill of Rights to the Congressional Caucus on Black Women and Girls at the first Caucus Symposium, “Barriers and Pathways to Success for Black Women and Girls” in the Member’s Room, Library of Congress, Thomas Jefferson Building.
+On April 28, 2016, Joanne N. Smith, Founder and Executive Director of Girls for Gender Equity, presented the Black Girl Bill of Rights to the Congressional Caucus on Black Women and Girls at the first Caucus Symposium, "Barriers and Pathways to Success for Black Women and Girls" in the Member’s Room, Library of Congress, Thomas Jefferson Building.

 The Coalition for Gender Equity in Schools

-The Coalition for Gender Equity in Schools' (CGES) mission is to end sexual harassment and violence in schools by empowering young people to speak up and fight against negative normalized behavior, including offensive comments, LGBT bullying, and unwanted touches.
-GGE is the lead organizer of this alliance of students, teachers, parents, and other school community members that are passionate about changing the culture of schools and creating a sense of community that is rooted in mutual respect.
+The Coalition for Gender Equity in Schools' (CGES) mission is to end sexual harassment and violence in schools by empowering young people to speak up and fight against negative normalized behaviour, including offensive or harmful comments, LGBT bullying, and unwanted touches.
+GGE is the lead organizer of this alliance of students, teachers, parents, and other school community members that are focused on changing the culture of schools and creating a sense of community that is rooted in mutual respect.